coder/coder/docs/admin/reference-architectures.md

 ## Registry

-A registry in Coder is a centralized repository for storing and managing container images used within the platform.
-By leveraging a registry, users can easily share, distribute, and deploy containerized applications across their development workflows, ensuring consistency and reliability.
+The Coder Registry hosts starter templates for various cloud providers and orchestration platforms, enabling self-service cloud development environments via Terraform-defined infrastructure.
+Additionally, Coder introduces _Modules_ to streamline template creation by extracting commonly used functionalities such as web IDEs, third-party integrations, and helper scripts into reusable components.

+The Registry is hosted service and it is not available for air-gapped deployments.

-## Kubernetes Cluster for Coder
+## Kubernetes cluster for Coder

-A Kubernetes cluster for Coder is a dedicated cluster specifically configured to host and manage Coder workloads.
+A dedicated cluster for Coder is Kubernetes cluster specifically configured to host and manage Coder workloads.
 Kubernetes provides container orchestration capabilities, allowing Coder to efficiently deploy, scale, and manage workspaces across a distributed infrastructure.
 This ensures high availability, fault tolerance, and scalability for Coder deployments.

+The cluster can be deployed using the Helm chart.